Pre-Accelerator Program

 - Teams and individuals are limited to one application.

-- The business may not have received more than $20,000 in outside investment prior to the day of the competition.
+- The business may not have received more than $20,000 in outside investment.

 - The spirit of this competition is to support new, independent, seed-stage firms.
 To that end, the following business types are not eligible: